Click here to learn about local plastic surgeons

 Nipple and Areola Reconstruction

 Nipple and areola reconstructions are the final phase of breast reconstruction.
-This separate surgery is done to make the reconstructed breast resemble the original breast more closely.
-It can be done on an outpatient basis with local anesthesia.
-It is usually done after the new breast has had time to heal, which may be three or four months after surgery.
+This separate surgery is done to make the reconstructed breast more closely resemble the original breast.
+Usually done on an outpatient basis with local anesthesia, nipple and areola reconstruction is generally performed once the new breast has had time to heal, which may be three or four months after surgery.
 Occasionally, however, nipple reconstruction can be done at the time of the flap surgery.

 The tissue used to rebuild the nipple and areola is taken from your own body, such as from the newly created breast, opposite nipple, ear, eyelid, groin, upper inner thigh or buttocks.
 Tattooing may be done to match the color of the nipple of the other breast and to create the areola.